mgutz/logxi/README.md

 ### Extending

 What about hooks?
-Implement your own `io.Writer` to write to external services and use `JSONFormatter` for your writer to parse the stream.
+Implement your own `io.Writer` to write to external services and use `JSONFormatter`.

 What about other writers?
 12 factor apps only concern themselves with STDOUT.
-Use shell redirection operators to write to file or use an `io.Writer`.
+Use shell redirection operators to write to file or create a custom `io.Writer`.

 What about formatting?
 Key/value pairs only.